brockwebb/acs-historian-gpt/README.md

 ## Project Overview

-This project uses ChatGPT to become and interactive historian.
+This project uses ChatGPT to become an interactive historian.
 It uses the [History of the American Community Survey](https://www2.census.gov/library/publications/2024/acs/history-of-the-acs.pdf), Published January 2024 as the source of truth.

 ## Purpose of this Repo